Overview

 Select ‘Basic Network Scan’:

 Give the scan a name as well as the targets.
-Paste the private IP addresses of the two target instances we created.
+Paste the private IP addresses of the two stock instances we created.
 Select ‘Launch’:

 The scan will take a while but once it is done we can see the results: